Tarasovk49/2018_lipodisk_md/polymers_preparation/README.md

 The options provided are (with defaults):

 - `-n 100` number of polymers to be generated.
-Is taken into account only with '--random'='yes'
+It is taken into account only with '--random'='yes'

 - `--length 36` mean length of polymer molecule in monomers.
-Is taken into account only with '--random'='yes'
+It is taken into account only with '--random'='yes'

 - `--rmsd 3` RMSD of lengths of polymer molecules in monomers.
-Is taken into account only with '--random'='yes'
+It is taken into account only with '--random'='yes'

 - `--protstate 3` Protonation state defines the mean charge on maleic acid carboxyl groups.
 Correspondence of protonation state, pH value and mean charge of MA monomer is given by table: